attachmentsme/pollio/blog.md

 }
 ```

-* __finished__ this closure is called once, upon the terminal condition of your unit test, and moves the suite forward.
+* __finished__ this closure is called once, upon the terminal condition of your unit test.
+It moves the suite forward to the next test.
 * __prefix__ a string containing the name of the current test being executed.
 This can be used to print out contextual information when your assertions fail.

 Client-Side Testing